chebee7i/twitter/README.md

 This repository contains scripts relating to a Twitter tweet analysis project.
 Most of the functionality is not intended to be a general purpose, user-facing API, so it will be more specific rather than more general---scripts will assume a particular schema for databases, etc. That said, many of the ideas/implementations are probably of more general interest for me in other projects, and possibly, for others as well.

+The project uses Python as the main tool.
+Tweets are stored in raw text files and migrated to a mongodb database.
+County information is taken from the 2010 census. shapely, fiona, d3, topojson, and the Google Maps API are used for some simple visualization of the data.

 Folders
 -------